Create a Survey in less than 60 seconds!

 No, SurveySparrow is a pretty awesome survey tool that integrates with Stripe, so you can easily log in to it and seamlessly collect payments from surveys.

 Your bank account should be located in the same country as your Stripe account.
-Stripe is available in 25 countries currently, including the United States, Canada, UK, France, Australia, and more.
-See the full list of countries here.
+Stripe is available in 25 countries currently, including the United States, Canada, the UK, France, Australia, and more.
+You can check out the global availability before you get started.

 On You Go!

 On you go, then.
 It’s time you start incorporating this question type in your surveys.
-And for any help, literally for the slightest of help, talk to us 24/7.
+And for any help, literally for the slightest of help, contact us.
 We’re here to make your work easier.